Qualitative and Quantitative Evaluation

 An impact story aims to communicate a deep understanding about what has happened over the course of your Video for Change initiative, and how and why it happened.
-Drawing on the documentation you’ve collected during each stage of your initiative, the impact story combines your evaluation results to create a compelling narrative about how the initiative has affected the various stakeholders involved.
+Drawing on the documentation you’ve collected during each stage of your initiative, the impact story combines your evaluation results to create a compelling narrative about how the initiative has affected the various stakeholders and communities involved.

 An impact story can make use of a wide variety of media, including infographics, survey results, photos, writing, audio and, of course, video.
 Your narrative should highlight moments where real change took place, or where individuals changed their behaviour or mindsets.